 Not only this, but biodiesel fuel users are also taking advantage of its natural lubricating properties, which can restore all of the lubricity properties of the diesel fuel that were lost when the sulfur was reduced by over 98%.
 A blend of as little as 2% biodiesel methyl ester into an in-spec diesel fuel base will restore all of the lost lubricity from the removal of the sulfur.
 This keeps these principalities from having to purchase additional lubricity additives from their fuel suppliers.
-So it is a win–win situation for these fuel usage.
+So it is a win–win situation for these fuel usages.
 They get a high lubricating diesel fuel blend, and they get to claim a certain number of gallons of renewable biofuels used towards the mandate that they are seeping from further up the political food chain.

 Ethanol blends are more sensitive to storage problems then diesel fuels.
 That may be because gasoline itself is more highly refined and more sensitive than diesel fuels.
 Ethanol blends attract water much more easily than diesel fuel blends.
 The ethanol molecule is a natural chemical attractor of water.
 Some take issue with the common parlayance of saying ethanol "pulls water in from the air".
 Technically it doesn't pull it in more than it readily absorbs the water that naturally comes in contact with the blend.